 Fitness for Preschoolers

-It's important to understand what preschoolers can handle.
-They should participate in fun and challenging activities that help build skills and coordination but aren't beyond their abilities.
+Preschoolers should participate in a variety of fun and challenging physical activities that help build skills and coordination, but aren't beyond their abilities.
+Preschoolers should be active about 3 hours a day, including light, moderate, and vigorous activities.

 Many parents look to organized sports to get preschoolers active.
-But the average 4- or 5-year-old has not mastered even the basics, such as throwing, catching, and taking turns.
+But the average preschooler has not mastered the basics, such as throwing, catching, and taking turns.
 Even simple rules may be hard for them to understand, as any parent who has watched their child run the wrong way during a game knows.

 Family Fitness Tips